-Shareholder Proposals for 2023 Annual Meeting
+Shareholder Proposals for 2024 Annual Meeting

-Shareholders who wish to present proposals for inclusion in the proxy statement relating to our Annual Meeting of Shareholders to be held in 2023 may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934.
-To be eligible, shareholder proposals must be received by our Corporate Secretary no later than November 30, 2022.
+Shareholders who wish to present proposals for inclusion in the proxy statement relating to our Annual Meeting of Shareholders to be held in 2024 may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934 (the Exchange Act).
+To be eligible, shareholder proposals must be received by our Corporate Secretary no later than December 1, 2023.
 It is suggested that any shareholder proposals be sent by a trackable method (i.e., certified mail, registered mail, overnight courier, etc.) to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
-In addition, in recognition of potential COVID-19 pandemic workplace restrictions, we recommend that a copy of the shareholder proposal be sent to the following email address: GeneralCounsel@crl.com.
+In addition, we recommend that a copy of the shareholder proposal be sent to the following email address: GeneralCounsel@crl.com.

-Under our proxy access by-law, if a stockholder (or a group of up to 20 stockholders) who has owned at least 3% of our shares for at least three years and has complied with the other requirements set forth in our By-laws wants us to include director nominees (up to the greater of two nominees or 20% of the Board) in our proxy statement for the 2023 Annual Meeting, the nominations must be received in a timely manner, between 120 and 150 days prior to the anniversary of the date our proxy statement was first sent to stockholders in connection with our 2022 annual meeting, meaning no earlier than October 31, 2022 and no later than November 30, 2022.
+Under our proxy access by-law, if a stockholder (or a group of up to 20 stockholders) who has owned at least 3% of our shares for at least three years and has complied with the other requirements set forth in our By-laws wants us to include director nominees (up to the greater of two nominees or 20% of the Board) in our proxy statement for the 2024 Annual Meeting, the nominations must be received in a timely manner, between 120 and 150 days prior to the anniversary of the date our proxy statement was first sent to stockholders in connection with our 2023 annual meeting, meaning no earlier than November 1, 2023 and no later than December 1, 2023.

-If a shareholder wishes to present a proposal at the 2023 Annual Meeting using the process delineated in our By-laws, such shareholder must give written notice to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
-The Corporate Secretary must receive such notice no sooner than January 10, 2023, and no later than February 9, 2023, and such notice must comply with our By-laws.
+If a shareholder wishes to nominate a director or present a proposal of other business at the 2024 Annual Meeting using the advance notice process delineated in our By-laws, such shareholder must give written notice to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
+The Corporate Secretary must receive such notice no sooner than January 10, 2024, and no later than February 9, 2024, and such notice must comply with our By-laws.
+In addition to complying with the advance notice provisions of our By-laws, to nominate directors, shareholders must give timely notice that complies with the additional requirements of Rule 14a-19 of the Exchange Act, and which must be received no later than March 10, 2024.